2025–26 Reading F.C. season: August

 On 12 August, Reading travelled to Fratton Park to face EFL Championship club Portsmouth in the first round of the EFL Cup.
 Reading won 2–1 with Andre Garica opening the scoring for the visitors in the 35th minute – this Reading's first goal of the season in all competitions and Kelvin Ehibhatiomhan then doubled their lead in the 38th minute.
 Olutayo Singerr then pulled a goal back for the hosts in the 93rd minute.
 This result gave the Royals their first win of the season in all competitions.

-On 13 August, Reading were drawn at home to fellow League One club AFC Wimbledon in the second round of the EFL Cup with the match set to be played on 26 August 2025.
+The next day, Reading were drawn at home to fellow League One club AFC Wimbledon in the second round of the EFL Cup with the match set to be played on 26 August 2025.

 On 14 August, Reading announced the signing of former AFC Bournemouth Academy scholar Jay Williams to their Under 21 squad on a one-year contract.

-On 15 August, Reading announced the signing of Derrick Williams to a two-year contract, joining on a free transfer from Atlanta United with Atlanta retaining a percentage of any future fee.
+On 15 August, Reading announced the signing of Derrick Williams to a two-year contract, joining on a free transfer from Major League Soccer (MLS) Atlanta United with Atlanta United retaining a percentage of any future fee.

-On 16 August, Reading hosted newly promoted and 2025 EFL League Two play-off final winners AFC Wimbledon at the Select Car Leasing Stadium.
-Wimbledon are currently managed by former Charlton Athletic player and manager Johnnie Jackson.
-Reading lost 2–1 with Matty Stevens opening the scoring for Wimbledon in the 32nd minute and Marcus Browne then doubled their lead in the 70th minute.
-However, Lewis Wing did pull a goal back for Reading with a long-range strike in the 86th minute but this was not enough to prevent a third successive defeat in the league with one goal scored and 6 conceded.
-This has left the Royals rock bottom in 24th place with 0 points.
-This match saw Charlie Savage make his 100th Royals appearance and also Reading lose each of their first three fixtures of a league campaign for the first time since the 2018-19 season in the EFL Championship.
+On 16 August, Reading hosted newly promoted AFC Wimbledon at the Madejski Stadium.
+Reading lost 2–1 and left the Royals rock bottom in 24th place with 0 points.
+This match saw Charlie Savage make his 100th Royals appearance and also Reading lose each of their first three fixtures of a league campaign for the first time since the 2018–19 season in the EFL Championship.